dwavesystems/dwave-ocean-sdk/docs/leap_sapi/admin.rst

 solver-access time.
 If you want to change this default or set a different limit for an individual member, do the following:

 #.
-Go to the project page's **Overview** tab >
-    **Solver Access Time Schedule** section >
-    **Project Member Default Solver Access Limit** field.
+Edit the project page and deselect the **Set Default Solver Access to Unlimited**

-#.  |solver_time_default|

-|set-default-to-unlimited-access| If you want to keep project members from using
-up all of the project's monthly solver-access time\ [#]_, deselect this option and enter a specific amount in the
-**Project Member Default Solver Access Limit** field.
-Consider an example where monthly solver-access time, which is the sum of the project's active solver-access time records, is 30 minutes.
-If you want to keep any one of your project members from using up all of this time and limit them to 5 minutes each per month, then you specify 5 minutes in the
+    option.

-**Project Member Default Solver Access Limit** field.
+#.
+In the **Default Solver Access Limit** field, specify the default limit on
+    solver-access time for new members who accept the invitation for the project after this field has been set.
+Existing members are not impacted; they retain the current limit on their solver-access time.

-To override this default and specify a different amount of solver-access time for an individual member, see the :ref:`admin_user_solver_time` section.
+    You can override this default limit for an individual member; to do so, see the :ref:`admin_user_solver_time` section.

 .. [#] Solvers have different usage rates.
 For more information, see the
     :ref:`qpu_operation_timing` section.